crspybits/SMSyncServer/README.md

 ## 5) Download

-Since downloads are caused by other devices uploading files, these are initiated by the SMSyncServer and reported by the delegate method syncServerDownloadsComplete (see below).
+Downloads are caused by other devices uploading files, and these are initiated by the SMSyncServer and reported by the delegate method `syncServerDownloadsComplete` (see below).
+If needed, you can programmatically make a sync request which will do any currently needed downloads:

+	SMSyncServer.session.sync()

 ## 6) SMSyncServer.session.delegate